Peptide Concentration 101: Why Strength per mL Changes Everything

 Peptide concentration sits between reconstitution and dosing.
 It is the bridge between adding liquid and calculating how much peptide is delivered.

-Once concentration is clear, tools like the peptide dosage calculator can be used to confirm dose math.
+Once concentration is clear, use the peptide dosage calculator to confirm exact syringe volumes for your target dose.
 Without that clarity, calculators simply reflect the same assumptions that caused confusion in the first place.

 Understanding concentration first keeps the rest of the workflow stable.